Complex PTSD may be diagnosed in adults or children who have repeatedly experienced traumatic events. These could be violence, neglect or abuse.

 The final stage is to begin to use these skills and techniques to develop better relationships.

-Medication may still be recommended if psychotherapy isn't possible or you feel unsafe.
+Medicine such as antidepressants may still be recommended if psychotherapy is not possible or you feel unsafe.